 Captains Mode(CM) is the mode that you see the professionals play, which involves rounds of banning, picking, banning again, and then final round of picking.
 This mode is not recommended at all for new players.

 Captains Draft(CD) is the mode that is a blend of Random Draft and Captains Draft.
 You get to draft and ban based on a limited hero pool, which ends up being like Captains mode, but with less repetition.
 I really like this mode for pubs!

 Heroes to avoid playing early in your dota experience:

 These are just general guidelines.
-None of those heroes are bad necessarily, but they take a little getting used to.
+None of those heroes are bad necessarily, but they take a little getting used to because they are either complicated or squishy without an escape.
 You can’t just play your first game of dota and go 15-0-17 with silencer.
 It just isn’t going to happen.

 This is just small selection of all the heroes in DotA, and this doesn't mean that the rest of the heroes aren't challenging to learn.